The Conejo Valley is made up of 5 towns – Westlake Village, Oak Park, Agoura Hills, Thousand Oaks, and Newbury Park.

 Want to make a weekend out of it?
 We sit just about halfway between San Diego and San Luis Obispo, Morro Bay is in driving distance, and Big Bear and Mammoth Mountain are spectacular inland destinations.

-CVG Tip: Head over to our Conejo Valley Lifestyle page to get some ideas on things to do.
+CVG Tip: Head over to our Conejo Valley Lifestyle page to get some ideas on things to do in the Conejo Valley.

 To make your home search easier we created what we call, Neighborhood Tours.
 These tours break down the neighborhoods by name and price range.
 Within each page is a detailed overview of the neighborhoods including what makes it stand out, what’s to love about it, what’s not to love, the floor plans, neighborhood highlights, schools, demographics, the ideal (best fitting) buyer, a video tour, and any available homes for sale.